 Voting by mail has grown exponentially over the past four decades.
 The U.S. Census Bureau estimates that 10 percent of all ballots cast in the 2000 presidential election were cast by mail.
 By 2012, the practice had nearly doubled, to 19 percent of voters.
 In the 2014 midterms, the Survey of the Performance of American Elections (SPAE) found that around a quarter of all voters voted by mail.

 In 1972, only about 4 percent of ballots were cast by mail nationwide.
-The national average is now over 20 percent, and in some states the average is much higher.
+The national average is now well over 20 percent, and in some states the average is much higher.
 In the 2010 election in California, for example, almost half the ballots were cast by mail, as compared to about 18% in 1990.
 In Oregon, nearly all ballots are now mail-in.